jaelin215/Driftville_Agent/CONTRIBUTOR_AGREEMENT.md

-This project is led by Jaelin Lee under the Human Mind Simulation Lab (HMSL).
+This project is led under the Human Mind Simulation Lab (HMSL).
-Commercialization or funded R&D may be pursued by the project lead through an existing or future incorporated entity.
+Commercialization or funded R&D may be pursued by the project leadership through an existing or future incorporated entity.

 Contributions are voluntary and do not create any entitlement to compensation, employment, equity, or revenue.